Milad-Akarie/auto_route_library/README.md

 ## Working with Paths

-Working with paths in **AutoRoute** is optional because `PageRouteInfo` objects are matched by name unless pushed as a string using the `initialDeepLink` property in root delegate or `pushNamed` , `replaceNamed` `navigateNamed` methods.
+Working with paths in **AutoRoute** is optional because `PageRouteInfo` objects are matched by name unless pushed as a string using the `deepLinkBuilder` property in root delegate or `pushNamed` , `replaceNamed` `navigateNamed` methods.

 if you don’t specify a path it’s going to be generated from the page name e.g. `BookListPage` will